 I start from Bidonì under the pouring rain.
-I descend cautiously towards the bridge that connects the two shores of the Omodeo Lake.
+I descend cautiously towards the bridge that connects the two shores of the Lake Omodeo.
 Next to the new bridge where road traffic passes, there is a hundred year old bridge, renovated.

 I receive very welcome gifts, including a nice book on the famous museum of musical instruments of the Sardinian tradition present here.
 Unfortunately, along with the gifts, I also receive the sad news that the museum closed several years ago, and they tell me it will hardly reopen, at least in its original form.

-With two churches in the center, St. Nicholas with a beautiful portal decorated with bronze sculptures, and the small one of Santa Croce among narrow streets that open just in front of the church in a sort of little square.
+With two churches in the center, San Nicola with a beautiful portal decorated with bronze sculptures, and the small one of Santa Croce among narrow streets that open just in front of the church in a sort of little square.

 The first was a hotel built in the 1920s, to which renovations were carried out to prevent collapse.
 We enter and the floors amaze me, still original, of beautiful tiles, some walls and ceilings still with the original decorations.
 The interior is not as good as the outside, but we can go up to the second floor, which offers an incredible view of the lake.

 We end the day by climbing to the country church of San Michele, with a must-see view of the lake, and to the Casa Pinna, a beautiful renovated historic house used as an event center.
-I find out that a festival of digital cultures and contemporary arts called Tad’A is held here for a few years.
+I find out that a festival of digital cultures and contemporary arts called Tad’A Festival is held here for a few years.
 Keep an eye on!

 Funeral march improvised for the death of a museum.
 Resurrection awaited.

-SHORT SARDINIAN STORIES
+SARDINIAN SHORT STORIES